-To check this requirement, operate the timer electrically and note to what extent the pinion meshes with the gear, horizontally.
+To check this requirement, operate the timer ' electrically and note to what extent the pinion meshes with the gear, horizontally.
 Repeat this operation at the other three reference holes in the gear.

-2.15 Gear Stop Pawl Position

-(a) With the end play of the timer gear taken up toward the mounting bracket, the pawl shall drop freely off the gear stop and against the pawl stop when the timer gear is rotated one revolution.
+- 2.15 Gear Stop Pawl Position (for timers equipped with a gear stop pawl) - (a) With the end play of the timer gear taken up toward the mounting bracket, the pawl shall drop freely off the gear stop and against the pawl stop when the timer gear is rotated one revolution.

-(b) With the end play of the timer gear taken up toward the mounting bracket, the pawl shall not bind against the gear during the rotation of the gear.
+(b) With the end play of the timer gear taken up toward the mounting bracket, the pawl shall not bind against the gear during the rotaton of the gear.

-This requirement is met if the gear restores to normal under the conditions covered in requirement 2.29(a).
+Ths requirement is met if the gear restores to normal under the conditions covered in requirements 2.26(a) and (b).

-(c) Fig. 9(A) - With the timer gear moved slightly from its normal position and with the pawl resting against the pawl stop, the pawl spring shall either touch the pawl or if it does not touch the clearance between the pawl spring and the pawl shall not exceed 1/64 inch.
+(c) Fig. 9(A) - With the timer gear moved slightly from its normal position and with the pawl resting against the pawl stop, the pawl spring shall either touch the pawl or if it does not touch, the clearance between the pawl spring and the pawl shall not exceed 1/64 inch.